vclsean/adultholdslistreformatter/README.txt

 2.)
 Finds and deletes the following strings: "or any available" (which is included in the barcode column), "& Autobiography", "Large Type Fiction", "Large Type Nonfiction", doubles of "DVD" and "Blu-Ray", and replaces "General Fiction with simply "Fiction" (which are all included in the call number column)

 3.)
-Deletes any rows with " J ", " JP ", " JE " or " JUV-" in the call number column (to eliminate children's materials, including the parenting collection)
+Deletes any rows with " J ", " JP ", " JE ", " JB ", or " JUV-" in the call number column (to eliminate children's materials, including the parenting collection)

 4.)
 Sorts all rows by the call number column and then moves the column header row back to the top